-As we can see the other income includes income that is not related to the main business of the company.
+As we can see, the other income includes income that is not related to the company’s main business.
 It includes interest on bank deposits, dividends, insurance claims, royalty income etc. Usually the other income forms (and it should) a small portion of the total income.
-A large ‘other income’ usually draws a red flag and it would demand a further investigation.
+A large ‘other income’ usually draws a red flag, demanding a further investigation.

 Key takeaways from this chapter

-- A fundamental Analyst is a user of financial statement, and he just needs to know what the maker of the financial statements states
+- A fundamental Analyst is a financial statement user, and he needs to know what the maker of the financial statements states.

-- The sum of revenue from operations (net of duty), other operating income, and other incomes gives the ‘Net Revenue from Operations’
+- The sum of revenue from (operations less of duty) and other operating income gives the “net revenue from operations”.